 I love it, but I couldn’t do it every day.
 I am a solitary animal.

-•What is your opinion on third person vs. first person?
+• What is your opinion on third person vs. first person?
 In most of your books, you have written in first person, but you made a different choice when writing The Disreputable History of Frankie Laudau-Banks.

 First person comes easily to me; I like experimenting with new voices.
 Switching to third person for Disreputable History was just a gut instinct, and I took some time at the beginning trying to find a voice for that omniscient narrator.
+Genuine Fraud is in third person because it was necessary in order to tell the story backwards.

 •Who is your favorite character you’ve written?